Emergency Dentist — Ormond Beach, FL

 In life, unexpected, uncontrollable things happen.
 You won’t always be able to prevent dental emergencies, but you can plan ahead to reduce your risk.
 Below are some of the steps you can take to keep your smile safe from harm.

 What may be a little problem today can quickly turn into a painful, large problem in the future.
 That’s why staying current with your checkups and cleanings is so important.
 These appointments not only allow our team to catch issues early on, but also remove plaque so that we can stop cavities and gum disease before they have a chance to start.

 Do you brush your teeth for two minutes twice each day?
 Do you floss every day as well?
-These habits may seem trivial, but the truth is that they stop the buildup of plaque and tartar, which cause cavities.
-By taking excellent care of your teeth at home, you can keep your mouth infection and cavity free.
+These habits may seem trivial, but the truth is that they stop the buildup of plaque and tartar, which cause tooth decay.
+By taking excellent care of your teeth at home, you can keep your mouth free of infections and cavities.

 Stick to a Nutritious Diet

 If you crave sugary, carb-heavy foods, just remember that so do the bacteria in your mouth.
 They thrive on the bits of food left behind in your mouth and quickly form plaque.
 This sticky film adheres to your teeth, allowing erosive acids to damage your enamel.
 You need to make choices in your diet that don’t fuel harmful bacteria.
 In fact, you can actually help your smile when you eat healthier, more fibrous foods, such as apples, broccoli, leafy greens, carrots, and celery.

 For sports where contact occurs, you need to wear a mouthguard.
 Some research has shown that in the case of a blow to the head this little mouthpiece may not just protect your teeth but also your brain.
 While store-bought mouthguards can slip or feel uncomfortable, a custom mouthguard from our practice can ensure a great fit.